Project management software: The first project management products and associations

-In the period between 1965 and 1969 were formed two of the leading project management associations: the International Project Management Association (IPMA) in Europe, and the Project Management Institute (PMI) which trains project management professionals and issues certificates.
-With business shifting towards technology-based and paperless methods, the first project management systems started to emerge.
+In the period between 1965 and 1969, two of the leading project management associations were formed: the International Project Management Association (IPMA) in Europe, and the Project Management Institute (PMI) which trains project management professionals and issues certificates.
+With businesses shifting towards technology-based and paperless methods, the first project management systems started to emerge.
 Oracle and Artemis launched their project managers in 1977, while Scitor Corporation did the same in 1979.
-Many improvements followed in the upcoming decades: in 1986, Carnegie Mellon University’s Software Engineering Institute introduced capability maturity software, a five-level project management method for rapidly maturing processes, while in 1988 users met earned value management which added processes’ scope and cost to the schedule.
+Many improvements followed in the upcoming decades.
+In 1986, Carnegie Mellon University’s Software Engineering Institute introduced capability maturity software, a five-level project management method for rapidly maturing processes, while in 1988, users were introduced to earned value management which added processes’ scope and cost to the schedule.
 The trend continued with PRINCE2 (1996) which increased the number of processes to seven, because of which developers considered designing products for managing complex projects.
 In 2001, they adopted the Agile project management concept and focused on adaptive planning and flexible response to changes.
 In 2006, users were already able to trigger total cost management, a framework that helps control and reduce costs in project management.

-SaaS and cloud-based project management software

-The SaaS (software-as-a-service) trend began in 2008, qualified by users as the most flexible type of project management software for their teams.
-In 2009, US News classified project management as one of the most demanded skills for obtaining a well-paid job.

-From 2010 on, popular project management products and services were cloud-based, designed for the needs of virtual teams looking to access information from any location or device.
-As a result, 2012 brought mobile project management apps.

-Trends

-With the advent of the Internet-of-Things, project management software was developed to incorporate testing technologies, development tools, and improved cybersecurity methods.